-Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous to calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
-May overlie Glasford or Pre-Illinoian formation glacial till, Peoria Formation loess or eolian sand, or Noah Creek Formation sand and gravel.
-Associated with low-relief modern floodplain, closed depressions, modern drainageways or toeslope positions on the landscape.
+Qal - Alluvium (DeForest Formation-Undifferentiated) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous or calcareous, stratified silty clay loam, clay loam, loam to sandy loam alluvium and colluvium in stream valleys, on hill slopes and in closed depressions.
+May overlie Pre-Illinoian formation glacial tills, Peoria Formation loess or eolian sand, or Noah Creek Formation sand and gravel.
+Associated with low-relief modern floodplains, closed depressions, modern drainageways, or toeslope positions on the landscape.
 Seasonal high water table and potential for frequent flooding.
+The depth to bedrock may be less than 5 m (16 ft) along portions of Big Creek.

-Qallt - Low Terrace (DeForest Formation-Camp Creek and Roberts Creek members) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, stratified silty clay loam, loam, or clay loam, associated with the modern channel belt of the Skunk River and Big Creek.
+Qallt - Low Terrace (DeForest Formation-Camp Creek and Roberts Creek members) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, stratified silty clay loam, loam, or clay loam, associated with the modern channel belt of the Skunk River.
 Overlies Noah Creek Formation sand and gravel.
 Occupies the lowest position on the floodplain ie. modern channel belts.
 Seasonal high water table and frequent flooding potential.

-Qali-ht - Intermediate-High Terrace (DeForest Formation-Gunder Member) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, silty clay loam to loam alluvium or colluvium.
-Overlies Noah Creek Formation sand and gravel along the Skunk River and Big Creek.
+Qali-ht - Intermediate-High Terrace (DeForest Formation-Roberts Creek and Gunder members) Variable thickness of less than 1 to 5 m (3-16 ft) of very dark gray to brown, noncalcareous, silty clay loam to loam alluvium or colluvium.
+Overlies Noah Creek Formation sand and gravel along the Skunk River.
 Occupies terrace and valley margin positions 1 to 2 m (3-7 ft) above the modern floodplain.
 Two terrace levels are present in some areas.
 Seasonal high water table and low to moderate flooding potential.